“The world offers you comfort. But you were not made for comfort. You were made for greatness.”

 The curriculum and committed faculty are complemented by a culture of unmatched personal attention helping each student discern and develop their academic and vocational goals.
 No matter the particular vocation, a Christendom student is enriched and ennobled for all employments of life, including his faith, family, and profession.

 As a fruit of this timeless education, the Christendom graduate acquires a habit of mind that enables him to understand and discern truth in every challenge, while at the same time, think critically, be creative, problem solve, conceptualize, and communicate clearly.

 The Christendom liberal arts education is an experience that prepares men and women for the world.
 It is an education that flows out of the classroom and into a lived experience.
 Students enjoy countless leadership opportunities, while benefiting from a vibrant Catholic culture and the support of a Christ-centered community.
 From over 100 annual student-run festivals, dances, and fine arts productions to 16 competitive varsity and intramural sports programs, students strengthen their talents and play a vital role in the campus life of the college.
 Whether in Virginia, Rome, Ireland, or missions across the world, students are given the experiential tools needed to engage society and to lead others to Christ and His Truth.

-Christendom’s education is not an education for the faint of heart, but for those willing to accept the bold and challenging call from God to become the great men or women that He wants them to be.
+Christendom’s education is not an education for the faint of heart, but for those willing to accept the bold and challenging call from God to become the great men and women that He wants them to be.

 Dare to be great.